jmeowmeow/PixieReport/express-progress/tasks.md

 - [X] Choose a pixel doll set with UI/URL parameter
 - [X] PNG output endpoint or PNG-data-img is fine.
 Or select just-image as ".png" or ".jpg" like http.cat ?
 - [ ] Group pixie-set-specific weather layers separately from generic weather?
-- [?]
-Graceful error handling for missing report data or fetch failure (TV static image)
+- [X] Graceful error handling for missing report data or fetch failure (TV static image) call it done.
 - [ ] Error handling for internal error cases beyond catch(console.error)?
 Or let-it-crash.
 - [ ] Cacheable URL scheme (path params vs. query params?) responses, cache headers.

 Weather Report Choosing Wizard
 - [X] prototyped in fedwiki with web-linked markers on Leaflet map widget
+- [X] units and dollset chooser active as GET options in '/make'
+- [ ] Weather station chooser.
+How do we navigate / wizard our way to a choice?

 ## Operations Status, Robustness, and Recovery